-- 1. To enable the students to have an overview of Intellectual Property Rights. - 2.
-To provide comprehensive knowledge to the students regarding Trademarks Registration process and law related to it. - 3.
-To disseminate knowledge on Copyrights, its related rights and recent developments. - 4.
-To make the students understand Patent Regime in India and abroad. - 5.
-To understand the framework of Trade secrets.
+- Enable the students to have an overview of Intellectual Property Rights - Attain comprehensive knowledge to the students regarding Trademarks Registration process laws related to it. - Disseminate knowledge on Copyrights, its related rights and recent developments. - Understand Patent Regime in India and abroad. - Understand the framework of Trade secrets